-If you are just starting out, one of the best and easiest ways to get a job is through an internship.
+If you are just starting out as a Software Engineer, my counsel for you is that one of the best and easiest ways to get a job is through an internship.

 This is especially true if you are trying to get a job with a big technology company like Microsoft, Google, Facebook, or Apple.

 Many large technology companies only hire experienced software developers or interns.